TheRealLegend27/tlhelper-temp/README.md

 - [ ] cancel running scripts when ESC pressed

 - [ ] add settings for ingame buttons (open map, close all windows, etc.)

+- [ ] add support for AHK scripts
+  - ahk scripts can be created and added like normal scripts
+  - script mode can be set to:
+    - automatic (run script on startup / kill script on close)
+    - hotkey (run / kill script with a given hotkey)

+- [ ] add online settings
+  - settings are stored online and can be edited on the website, aswell as in TLHelper itself
+  - settings are synchronized when the helper starts
+  - changed settings are synchronized when the helper exits

+- [ ] move ticketing to website
+  - create an own ticketing system on the website

+- [ ] trial license MAC check
+  - allow only one trial license per device
+  - if a device already used a trial before, trial licenses wont be accepted

+- [ ] change the appearence of error popups
+  - make the popups bigger
+  - split error-code from error-message

+- [ ] users can create their own scripts
+  - add a function on the website to create new scripts
+    - scripts are private by default and can be changed to public
+  - add a search function on the scripts page
+  - add likes to the scripts page
+  - display list-links on the scripts page

 ## Bugs to be fixed: